ionic-team/capacitor-site/docs/plugins/creating-plugins.md

   - dotNetkow
 ---

-# Creating Capacitor Plugins

 Plugins in Capacitor enable JavaScript to interface directly with Native APIs.

 This guide will help you get started creating a shareable Capacitor plugin which will be published on npm.
 You can also create Capacitor plugins local to your app.
-See the custom native code guides for [iOS](/docs/ios/custom-code) and [Android](/docs/android/custom-code).
+See the custom native code guides for [iOS](../ios/custom-code.md) and [Android](../android/custom-code.md).

 ## Philosophies